About the WIPL leadership team

 Back to Top ↑

-Meredith Canady serves as deputy compliance officer and equal employment opportunity (EEO) investigator at Coastal Carolina University.
-Prior to her appointment in 2015, she worked in the Office of University Counsel as an assistant to the chief compliance officer and associate counsel.
+Meredith Canady serves as director of University Compliance at Coastal Carolina University.
+Previously, she held the position of deputy compliance officer and equal employment opportunity (EEO) investigator, and she worked in the Office of University Counsel as an assistant to the chief compliance officer and associate counsel.

 She has completed training as a Title IX coordinator through the National Association on College and University Attorneys (NACUA), as well as for the Campus Accountability and Safety Act, the Survivor Outreach and Support Act, and the Hold Accountable and Lend Transparency Act.